matvej-g/transcendence/Milena_notes/progress_milena.md

 ### questions for team
 - did ivan do the chat frontend?
-- what choices do we have for game?
+- what choices do we have for game? -> look in slack what he wrote
 	- 1:1 remote
 	- tournament
 	- 1:1 local(?)
-- language button - its above the logout button and I dont know how to integrate it in a flex way -> does Ivan know it?
+- language button - its above the logout button and I dont know how to integrate it in a flex way -> does Ivan know it? no
+- game is too big for my screan
+	-> eather flexible size
+	-> or smaller size would be good
 - (look at it again: permission denied when I try http://localhost:8080/api/users)

+- http & css for chat -> ivan

+me:
+- remove placeholders like game stats
+- do http for friends